 Check your PAYE tax code.

-HMRC changes PAYE tax codes dynamically when your salary changes, but it can't easily distinguish between a temporary increase, such as a bonus, and a permanent pay change.
-Your tax code may also include estimated amounts of savings income, based on what you received in an earlier year.
-Check your PAYE code by signing into your personal tax account at http://www.gov.uk/personal-tax-account and use the options there to amend any estimated income and correct any other errors.
+HMRC may change your tax code in various circumstances, for example if you start to get income from an additional job or pension or you start or stop getting employee benefits.
+Your code may include estimated amounts of savings income, based on what you received in an earlier year.
+Check your PAYE code by signing into your personal tax account at www.gov.uk/personal-tax-account and use the options there to amend any estimated income and correct any other errors.

 Transfer some of your unused personal allowance.

-Married couples and civil partners can transfer 10% of their personal allowance between them (£1,260 for 2024/25), providing an overall tax saving for the couple.
+Married couples and civil partners can transfer 10% of their personal allowance between them (£1,260 for 2025/26), providing an overall tax saving for the couple if the transferor cannot use the full amount of the allowance.
 This transfer is not permitted if the recipient pays tax at a rate higher than the basic rate of 20% (higher than the intermediate rate of 21% for Scottish taxpayers).
-You can backdate a claim for up to four years, so a claim made by 5 April 2025 can include 2020/21.
+You can backdate a claim for up to four years, so a claim made by 5 April 2026 can include 2021/22.

-Example: Leila receives an annual salary of £45,000.
+Leila receives an annual salary of £45,000.
 Her husband has no taxable income, so doesn't use his personal allowance.
-For 2024/25, they could save tax of £252 (£1,260 at 20%) by transferring 10% of the husband's personal allowance to Leila.
+For 2025/26, they could save tax of £252 (£1,260 at 20%) by transferring 10% of the husband's personal allowance to Leila.